fastmover/plugins_last_updated/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it.
 You're ready to go!

+== Screenshots ==

+1. As you can see, the plugins table now has a column on the right side labeled: Last Updated.

 == Changelog ==

+= 0.0.2 =
+* Column is now responsive and disabled white-space wrapping for easier reading.

 = 0.0.1 =
 * Plugin adds a last updated column to the plugins page of the admin.